-I have a project I’d like to work on.
+I have a project I’d like to work on, or get funding for.
 Is it eligible to apply for Lottery funding?

 Yes, as long as you’re over the age of 18, and your project is a feature film intended for theatrical release.
 Your project must be capable of qualifying for British film certification to be eligible.

 I’ve got an idea for a film that I’d like to make.
 Can I speak to someone about funding?